w3c/wcag-act/wcag-ruleset-review-process.md

 Once a pull request has the necessary approvals, the author of the pull request sends an e-mail to the ACT Rules Community Group mailing list with the text "[for review]" in the subject.
 The e-mail must include a link to the pull request, and an indication of the duration and end date of the call for review.

 1. If no changes are requested on the pull request during the review period, the author is free to merge the pull request.
 2. Otherwise, the author must resolve the requested changes.
-A comment is resolved when it has approval from the original commenter, and at least two other reviewers.
+A comment is resolved when the updated pull request is  approved by the original commenter, and at least two other reviewers.
 This can happen during or after the call for review.
 Depending on the change, one of the following happens:
     1. If the changes are editorial, the pull request can be merged any time after the review period.
     2. If the changes are not editorial, create a new [draft proposal](#1-draft-proposal), followed by a **one week** call for review.